Montana

 Drainage of Prairie Pothole Wetlands Can Increase Flooding and Degrade Ecosystems

-The drainage of small wetlands can decrease wildlife habitat and may contribute to flooding in the Prairie Pothole Region (PPR), according to a recent U.S. Geological Survey study.
-USGS scientists analyzed data on 141 large PPR wetlands in North Dakota from the 1930s through 2010, and found that they have increased significantly in size.
-Most …
+[ad_1] The drainage of small wetlands can decrease wildlife habitat and may contribute to flooding in the Prairie Pothole Region (PPR), according to a recent U.S. Geological Survey study.
+USGS scientists analyzed data on 141 large PPR wetlands in North Dakota from the 1930s through 2010, and found that they have increased significantly in size. …

 Read moreDrainage of Prairie Pothole Wetlands Can Increase Flooding and Degrade Ecosystems